umidmirzaev/data_engineering_analysis_portfolio/README.md

 Hi, I'm Umid!
 I hold a Bachelor's degree in Petroleum Engineering and a Master's degree (M.S.) in Petroleum Logistics from Molde University College in Norway, where I specialized in Mathematical Modeling and Analysis.
 Over the past three years, I've gained experience in IT, working as a Data Analyst, Database Administrator, and Infrastructure Engineer at consulting firms.

-This repository serves as a platform to showcase my skills, share my data analysis projects, and track my progress in Data Analytics and Data Science-related topics.
+This repository serves as a platform to showcase my skills, share my data analysis projects, and track my progress in Data Analytics and Data Engineering-related topics.

 ## Table of contents

 ## Portfolio Projects
-In this section I list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I list data engineering & analytics projects briefly describing the technology stack used to solve cases.

 ### Marketing Data Analysis
 **Code:** [Marketing Data Analysis](https://github.com/umidmirzaev/data_analysis_portfolio/blob/main/Marketing%20Data%20Analysis.ipynb)